benson00077/korean-learner-back/README.md

   - [x] No duplicate user / email
   - [ ] Auth strategy
   - [ ] Cache login users
+  - [x] Favorite sentences
+    - [x] Use Cascades feature of TypeORM to save(update or delete table) columns in the many-to-many relations table, meaning you may want to inject sentence service.
 - [ ] Sentence module
   - [x] Bulk insert from json file (via typeORM QueryBuilder)
   - [ ] Bulk insert only under Auth